omelancon/javascript-1/README.md

 ### Notation for Arrays

-As seen above, we can use `Array` in function signatures, although this does not indicate the expected type from the elements contained in the array.
-Thus we consider `Array` to indicate an array with elements of `Any` type.
+As seen above, we do not use `Array` in function signatures, even though this is a proper type in Javascript.
+Instead we use the square bracket notation `[type]` to indicate, not only that we expect and array, but to indicate the type of the elements it contains.

-When a function expects an `Array` with elements of given a type we use the bracket notation.

 ```
 // sum :: [Number] -> Number